Muriel Ritson

-Muriel Ritson (1885–1980) was a career administrator and worked in the civil service.
+Muriel Ritson (1885–1980) was a Scottish career administrator and worked in the civil service.
 Her most important position was the Scottish representative for the Department of Health on the Beveridge Committee which was responsible for creating the National Health Service of the United Kingdom.

 Early life

 Muriel was in born in Gourock to John Fletcher Ritson, a railway agent, and Agnes Jane Catto.
 She attended Greenock Academy and a German finishing school.
 She always valued having been educated at a co-educational school, and worked to promote women's equality in the workplace.

 She began working as a social worker and rent collector for the Glasgow Workman's Dwellings Company between 1908 and 1911.

 Career

 Her work with the GWDC made her familiar with health insurance work.
 During World War I she served on Public Health Committees and worked social and public health in Glasgow.
 She joined the Commission of Investigation which visited France in connection with the WAAF.

 In 1919 she was appointed the only woman in the Scottish Board of Health, which consisted of only six people.
 It administered health policy in Scotland between 1919 and 1928.
 In 1929 she worked for the new Department of Health for Scotland.
 She sat on the Committee on the Admission of Women to the Diplomatic and Consular Service.
 Her most prestigious appointment was with the Beveridge Committee representing the Department of Health, which formed the National Health Service.
 In 1936, she was made a Commander of the Order of the British Empire.